o3de/o3de.org/content/docs/user-guide/gems/reference/debug/imgui.md

 toc: true
 ---

 The Immediate Mode GUI (IMGUI) Gem provides the 3rdParty library IMGUI which can be used to create run time immediate mode overlays for debugging and profiling information in Open 3D Engine.
-Atom ImGUI is used by the Asset Memory Analyzer and PhysX debugging tools.
+Atom ImGUI is used by the PhysX debugging tools.